Skip to main content

 Presenting Safari web view with widget

-We've composed the Ramp widget URL with all the parameters we need.
+We've composed the Ramp Network widget URL with all the parameters we need.
 The next step is to instantiate a SFSafariViewController, present it with the present() call and load the URL we just composed.

 import UIKit